imfatant/test/README.md

     Switch -A maps ArduPilot's "Console" serial port (SERIAL0, default 115200) to a protocol, target IP address and port number of one's choosing.
 For example, this allows me to have MAVLink data coming over WiFi for test purposes.
 Really useful, especially since it seems to be reliably auto-sensed by ground control station software like Mission Planner and QGroundControl.

     Switch -B maps ArduPilot's "GPS" serial port (SERIAL3, default 57600) to the BBBlue's UART2 (the UART confusingly marked 'GPS' on the board itself).
 For example, I have a u-blox NEO-M8P connected to UART2.

+    Switch -F maps one of ArduPilot's "Unnamed" serial ports (SERIAL5, default 57600) to the BBBlue's UART5.
+This is for a laser rangefinder.

     Other possibilities exist, namely: